prometheus/otlptranslator/README.md

 # otlp-prometheus-translator
-Experimental dependency-free library to translate string from OTLP format to Prometheus format.
-Resources
+Library providing API to convert OTLP metric and attribute names to respectively Prometheus metric and label names.